amyleadem/uswds-proposals/proposals/tabs-component.md

 ### Implementation risks
 - **A team may mistakenly use tabs as a means to compare content between tabs.** [Need source/research]
 - **A team may mistakenly use tabs as a means of site-level navigation.** Tabs should be used only for relating relative content within a page or module.
 - **Label text might not be sufficiently descriptive.** Users might not think the tab content is relevant to them.
+- **Tabs content can be too interactive or complex.**
+- **Tabs content can be too interactive or complex.**

 ### Accessibility risks
 - **Content can be cut off with zoom magnification.** For low-vision users who require a zoom up to 400%, some tabs would appear off-screen even at large viewports, rendering the component unusable.
 To address this, we implemented a horizontal scroll and ultimately wrapped tab items in divs top to bottom to provide an experience that was more consistent than what we were able to achieve using list items within lists.